VaggelisSpi/IDBS_Proj2/README.md

     ./build/am_main1
 ```

-2.Executes more complex queries queries to the B+ trees.
+2.Executes more complex queries to the B+ trees.
 Compile and run as
 ```
     make am_main2
     ./build/am_main3